ktorio/ktor-documentation/topics/server-application-structure.md

 ### Modulith deployment

-Multiple services can share a single engine instance by loading multiple application modules through configuration:
+Instead of fully independent microservices, multiple Gradle modules representing services can be packaged independently but deployed together in a single Ktor application.
+This approach is commonly referred to as a modulith.

+Each Gradle module remains internally isolated and exposes an application module that can be loaded through
+configuration:

 ```yaml
 # application.yaml